 This may be due to the granularity of the results output.
 If the output timestep is too large, you may be missing important details between the reporting steps.
 For example a pump may be cycling on between the reporting timesteps, so the graph appears as if the pump is off.
-To resolve this, ensure that your output increment is small enough to capture these changes.
+To resolve this, ensure that your output increment (reporting time step) is small enough to capture these changes.
 A quick way to do this is to set it equal to the calculation timestep.

 For example here is a case where the calculation timestep is 0.001 hours but the Output Increment is 0.25 hours: